TheCedarPrince/OldWebsite/index.md

 I also host an [educational Twitch channel](https://www.twitch.tv/thecedarprince) where I work on open source coding and research projects.
 I use this outlet to teach best practices in software engineering, how to program, and development workflows.

+Also, for fun, I am trying to pick up Stenography to write quicker using a hobbyist stenography machine. :keyboard:

 ### Want To Learn More About Me? :page_facing_up:
 {: style="text-align: center;"}